 I found a website called Zooniverse during the lockdown in March 2020 and discovered loads of projects seeking remote volunteers.
 They currently have around 80 projects live, including opportunities related to space and architectural photography.

 You can also use Google Maps to search for organisations that are based close to you.
 There may be volunteering roles right on your doorstep that you haven’t heard about.

 Speak to people you know

 Reaching out to family, friends, or university lecturers is another way to find volunteering opportunities.
 Ask your friends if they know anyone who volunteers or any organisations that might be worth reaching out to.

 I got my current volunteering role by speaking to the staff on the community history project that I volunteered with back in my hometown.
 They then put me in touch with one of the project curators at Leeds City Museum.

 By asking around, you’re also more likely to find some cool projects or more niche volunteering roles that aren’t widely advertised online.

 Have you done any volunteering?
-Join our panel and let us know.
+Join the Student Hut Community and let us know in the paid surveys.
 Sign up today to earn 1,000 reward points.